 Before a new treatment can be made widely available, it must go through rigorous testing involving extensive preclinical and clinical studies.
 These studies are carefully conducted within guidelines set by the U.S. Food and Drug Administration (FDA) and corresponding regulatory authorities outside the U.S. The purpose of clinical trials is to evaluate the safety and effectiveness of promising new therapeutics.
 Patients who participate in clinical trials may gain access to investigational treatments before they are widely available, and play an important role in helping researchers and clinicians answer key questions about potential new products.

-Pamrevlumab is being evaluated in Phase 3 clinical studies for the treatment of locally advanced unresectable pancreatic cancer (LAPC), Duchenne muscular dystrophy (DMD), and idiopathic pulmonary fibrosis (IPF).
+Pamrevlumab is being evaluated in Phase 3 clinical studies for the treatment of Duchenne muscular dystrophy (DMD) and locally advanced unresectable pancreatic cancer.

 We believe that participating in our clinical trials is the best way for patients to potentially access our investigational medicines prior to regulatory approval.
 Please review the information found on this website as well as at Should you locate a clinical study with a participating site that you are interested in, you or your physician may contact that site directly to request more information about enrollment.